Vincent-Vercruyssen/ALBA-paper/README.md

 ## Code

-[COMING SOON] In the `src/` folder, you will find a minimal implementation of:
+[TO BE UPDATED] In the `src/` folder, you will find a minimal implementation of:

 1. The `ALBA` active learning algorithm (our main contribution).
 2. The _baselines_ compared in the paper.
 3. Instructions on how to use the algorithms and an illustration on toy data.

+## Images

+In the `images/` folder, you will find _pdf_ files for some of the main images showed in the paper.

 ## Data - disclaimer